Olympus E-M5 II vs Panasonic FZ2000

 |Sony RX100 V||-||stereo||mono||-||-||micro||2.0||Y||Y||-||Sony RX100 V|

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the FZ2000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-M5 II and the FZ2000 are recent models that are part of the current product line-up.
-The E-M5 II replaced the earlier Olympus E-M5, while the FZ2000 followed on from the Panasonic FZ1000.
+The FZ2000 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the E-M5 II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M5 II was succeeded by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what conclusions can be drawn?
 Is the Olympus E-M5 II better than the Panasonic FZ2000 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Olympus OM-D E-M5 Mark II:

 - High quality composites: Can combine several shots after pixel-shifting its sensor.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Richer colors: The pixel size advantage translates into images with better, more accurate colors.

 - More dynamic range: Larger pixels capture a wider spectrum of light and dark details.